saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 *Three views of the same optimum: likelihood L(θ), log-likelihood log L(θ), and NLL −log L(θ) all locate their peak or minimum at θ = 0.7.*

-## Binary Cross-Entropy Loss Is Exactly NLL — Proof
+## Binary Cross-Entropy Loss Is Exactly NLL

 Now apply this to a binary classifier.
-The model takes in some features and outputs a single number, which a sigmoid squashes to a probability p-hat between zero and one.
-You want p-hat close to one when the true label is one, and close to zero when the true label is zero.
+The model takes in some features and outputs a single number, which a sigmoid squashes to a probability p-hat between 0 and 1.
+You want p-hat close to 1 when the true label is 1, and close to 0 when the true label is 0.

 The probability the model assigns to the observed label y (which is either 0 or 1) is: